-B.F.A. in Dance with PreK-12 Certification Concentration
+B.F.A. in Dance Performance and Choreography with PreK-12 Dance Education Concentration

 Dance majors may elect to obtain state certification to teach dance to PreK-12 students.
-Students in this program are eligible for certification to teach dance in grades PreK-12 in the public schools in Maryland and other states.
+Students in this program are eligible to apply for certification to teach dance in grades PreK-12 in the public schools in Maryland and other states.
 The program leads to the Bachelor of Fine Arts degree in Dance Performance and Choreography with PreK-12 Dance Education Certification.